Artistic Team & Staff - Ballet Tucson

 Artistic Director

-Margaret Mullin is from Tucson, Arizona and trained at the School of Ballet Tucson on full scholarship.
-She was formerly a Soloist dancer with Pacific Northwest Ballet in Seattle, where she danced for fourteen seasons.
-There she performed leading roles in works by George Balanchine, Jerome Robbins, Justin Peck, Crystal Pite, William Forsythe, Jiří Kylián, Victor Quijada, and more.
-During her time at Pacific Northwest Ballet she had the opportunity to perform in Seattle, New York City, Los Angeles (Celebrate Forsythe festival), and Paris, in addition to performing numerous times at the Jacob’s Pillow Dance Festival and Vail International Dance Festival.
+Margaret Mullin is from Tucson, Arizona and trained at The School of Ballet Tucson on full scholarship.
+She was named Artistic Director of Ballet Tucson in the spring of 2022 after concluding her career as a Soloist dancer with Pacific Northwest Ballet in Seattle.
+During her fourteen seasons dancing with PNB, she performed leading roles in works by George Balanchine, Jerome Robbins, Justin Peck, Crystal Pite, William Forsythe, Jiří Kylián, Benjamin Millepied, and more.
+She also originated many leading roles in new works by notable choreographers including Justin Peck, Matthew Neenan, Mark Morris, Twyla Tharp, Victor Quijada, and Marco Goecke.
+Margaret had the opportunity to tour to New York City, Los Angeles (Celebrate Forsythe festival) and Paris, in addition to performing numerous times at the Jacob’s Pillow Dance Festival and Vail International Dance Festival.

-In 2011, she was the recipient of a prestigious Dance Fellowship Award from the Princess Grace Foundation USA, for her talent as a dancer and her potential to impact the field.
-She was the fourth artist selected to be an Artist Curator for the foundation’s #gratitudeandtonic initiative in July 2020.
-She is also the recipient of a 2018 CityArtist Award from the City of Seattle Office of Arts and Culture.
-As a student she was the recipient of a Thurber Scholarship Award in 2003 and 2004, and the 2006 Founding Director Award from Angela Whitehill of Burklyn Ballet Theatre.
-Ms. Mullin appeared as a guest speaker at the Dance USA national conference in June 2017.
-In 2022, she was selected by REfashioned Magazine as one of their top 10 Women Change Makers.
+In 2011, she was the recipient of a Dance Fellowship Award from the Princess Grace Foundation USA for her talent as a dancer and her potential to impact the art form.
+In 2018, she received a CityArtist Award from the City of Seattle Office of Arts and Culture.
+Ms. Mullin appeared as a guest speaker at the Dance/USA national conference in June 2017.
+In 2022, she was selected by [RE]fashiond Magazine as one of their top 10 Women Change Makers.
+She received a 40 Under 40 Award from the Tucson Hispanic Chamber of Commerce in 2024.⁣

-In 2021, she received her Nonprofit Leadership and Management certificate from the University of Arizona Eller Executive Education.
-Margaret is a graduate of Tucson Young Professionals’ Nonprofit Leadership Academy and the Dean Street Society Entrepreneur Mastermind program.
-She is a member of Tucson Young Professionals and serves on their Nonprofit/Public Sector and Arts and Culture Teams.
+Margaret received her Nonprofit Leadership and Management certificate from the University of Arizona Eller Executive Education in 2021.
+Margaret is also a graduate of Tucson Young Professionals’ Nonprofit Leadership Academy and the Dean Street Society Entrepreneur Mastermind program.
+She is a member of the Board of Directors of Tucson Young Professionals.⁣

-Ms. Mullin has choreographed works for Pacific Northwest Ballet, Kansas City Ballet, Pacific Northwest Ballet School, Ballet Arts and Ballet Tucson.
-She has served as an instructor for Ballet in the City, Pacific Northwest Ballet School, Evergreen City Ballet, Ballet Tucson, Ballet Arts , and Ballet Together.
-She has also been a stager of the choreographic works of Ian Horvath, Kiyon Ross, and Price Suddarth.
+Ms. Mullin has choreographed works for Pacific Northwest Ballet, Kansas City Ballet, Pacific Northwest Ballet School, Ballet Tucson, and The School of Ballet Tucson.
+She has served as a guest instructor for Oklahoma University, Pacific Northwest Ballet School, Ballet in the City, Evergreen City Ballet, Ballet Tucson, The School of Ballet Tucson, and Ballet Together.
+She also stages choreographic works by Ian Horvath, Kiyon Ross, and Price Suddarth.
 Margaret is the director and producer of the documentary dance film No Dominion: The Ian Horvath Story, which celebrates the life of late dance champion and AIDS awareness advocate Ian Horvath.
 She was also the host of the notable dance podcast Beyond the Barre.

 Chieko Imada